droxey/lessonplans/bew1.1/intro-to-flask.md

 #### Step by Step

-1. Start in the directory that contains a pre-made static site
-2. Demo the static site in the browser and explain that we'll be making this static site dynamic today using Python and Flask
-3. TODO: Define the problem we'll solve
-4. Create a file named `app.py` and explain that this is where the code will live
+1. Create a file named `app.py` and explain that this is where the code will live

     ```bash
     touch app.py
     ```

-5. Define a problem then think / pair / share the function to solve it.
-Solution below:
+2. Ask students to open `app.py` in their editor

+3. **Activity**: Think / Pair / Share: Pair program a function that increments a counter every time someone calls the function.

+   **Solution**:

       ```python
+      hits = 0

+      def hit_counter():
+          """Returns a count of how many times this function was called."""
+          hits += 1
+          return hits
       ```

 ### Endpoints: How to Call a Function on the Web